Haiyang-W/GiT/README.md

 - [x] Clean up and release the training code.
 - [ ] Engineering Optimization (faster).
 - [ ] Joint Training including Language (stronger).
+- [ ] Code Refactoring (now is also a little dirty, sorry for that).

 ## 🚀 Main Results